tlswg/tls-mldsa/draft-tls-westerbaan-mldsa.md

 ~~~

 These correspond to ML-DSA-44, ML-DSA-65, and ML-DSA-87 defined
 in {{FIPS204}} respectively.
-Note that these are the pure versions and should not be confused
+Note that these are different
-with prehashed variants such as HashML-DSA-44 also defined in {{FIPS204}}.

-Similarly, the context parameter defined in {{FIPS204}} Algorithm 2/Algorithm 3
-MUST be the empty string.
+from the HashML-DSA pre-hashed variantsadefined in Section 5.4 of {{FIPS204}}.

 The signature MUST be computed and verified as specified in
 {{Section 4.4.3 of RFC8446}}.

+The context parameter defined in {{FIPS204}} Algorithm 2 and 3
+MUST be the empty string.

 The corresponding end-entity certificate when negotiated MUST
 use id-ML-DSA-44, id-ML-DSA-65, id-ML-DSA-87 respectively as